SUDO-AI-3D/zero123plus/README.md

 # Run the pipeline!
 result = pipeline(cond, num_inference_steps=75).images[0]
 # for general real and synthetic images of general objects
-# usually it is enough to have around 28 inference steps
+# Usually it is enough to have around 28 inference steps
 # for images with delicate details like faces (real or anime)
-# you may need 75-100 steps for the details to construct
+# You may need 75-100 steps for the details to construct

 result.show()
 result.save("output.png")